 HAND

 Basic Science (Regional)

-Anatomy Anatomy of the wright and hand region and related attrictures 3 1 4
+Anatomy +

-Anatomy of the wrist and hand region and related structures 2 4 4
+Anatomy Anatomy of the wrist and hand region and related structures 3 4 4

-Surgical approaches in the hand and wrist and arthroscopic access 4 4
+Surgical approaches in the hand and wrist and arthroscopic access 2 4 4

+ourgiour approacries in the hand and what and artifloscopic access - T T

 Physiology

 Physiology of nerve function around the hand 2 4 4

-Pathology
+Pathology 1

 Inflammatory, degenerative and infective conditions of the hand and wrist 2 4 4

-· - 2 4 4

-Dupuytren's disease 4 4
+Dupuytren's disease 2 4 4

+-1 - X - † •

 Deformity

 Acquired and developmental deformity around the hand and wrist 1 3 4

-Pain +
+Pain 1

 The painful hand and wrist 2 4 4

-The painturnant and wist 1 1
+The paintal hand and whot + 17

 Biomechanics & Biomaterials

 Biomechanics of the hand and wrist 1 3 4

 Biomechanics of hand and wrist arthroplasty 1 3 4

 Investigations

 Radiological investigations to assess the hand and wrist 3 4 4

 Neurophysiology of the hand and wrist 2 4 4

 Diagnostic and guided injections 2 4 4

 Examination under anaesthetic and arthroscopy 2 4 4

-Critical Conditions
+Critical Conditions +

 Compartment syndrome 3 4 4

+Comparation dynaronio + -

 Assessments

 History and examination of the hand and wrist including special clinical tests 3 4 4

-,

-Treatments
+Treatments +

 Operative

 Prosthetic replacement in the hand and wrist 1 3 4

 Excision arthroplasty in the hand and wrist 1 4 4

 Arthroscopy of the hand and wrist 1 3 4

 Arthrodesis in hand and wrist 1 4 4

 Entrapment neuropathies 3 4 4

 The rheumatoid hand and wrist 2 3 4

 The congenital hand 1 3 4

 Dupuytren's disease 1 4 4

-Non operative
+Non anarotiva 1

-Rehabilitation of the hand and wrist 2 3 4
+Non-operative Rehabilitation of the hand and wrist 2 1

+2 3 4

+Orthoses 1 4 4

+Complications

+l l 1 1

-Complications Failed arthroplasty and soft tissue surgery 1 3 4
+Failed arthroplasty and soft tissue surgery 1 3 4

 ELBOW

 Basic Science (Regional)

 Anatomy

-Anatomy of the elbow region and related structures 3 4 4
+, 3 4 4

 Surgical approaches to the elbow and arthroscopic access 2 4 4

-Cargodi approaches to the obow and artificeouple access '

 Physiology

 Physiology of nerve function around the elbow 2 4 4

-· ·

 Pathology

-Compressive neurological problems around the elbow 3 4 4
+3 4 4

 Instability around the elbow 1 3 4

-Inflammatory, degenerative and infective conditions of the elbow 3 4 4
+3 4 4

 Causes of elbow stiffness 1 3 4

-Deformity
+Deformity Assumed and developmental deformative around the all-law 4

 Acquired and developmental deformity around the elbow 1 3 4

 Pain

 The painful elbow 2 4 4

-•

-Biomechanics & Biomaterials
+Biomechanics & Biomaterials .

 Biomechanics of the elbow 1 3 4

 Biomechanics of elbow arthroplasty 1 3 4

-• •

 Investigations

 Radiological investigations to assess the elbow 3 4 4

-Diagnostic and guided injections 2 4 4
+2 4 4

 Examination under anaesthetic and arthroscopy 2 4 4

-Neurophysiology in elbow orders 1 4 4
+Neurophysiology in elbow disorders 1 4 4

 Assessments

-History and examination of the elbow including special clinical tests 3 4 4
+3 4 4

 Treatments

 Operative

 Arthroplasty of the elbow 1 3 4

 Arthroscopy of the elbow 1 3 4

 Ligamentous instability 1 3 4

 Entrapment neuropathy 2 4 4

 Degenerative and inflammatory arthritis 1 3 4

-Soft tissue conditions 2 4 4
+• 2 4 4

 The rheumatoid elbow 1 3 4

-Non operative
+Non-operative

 Rehabilitation of the elbow 1 3 4

 Orthoses 1 4 4

+.

-Complications
+Complications Į

-Management of the failed arthroplasty and soft tissue surgery 1 3 4
+Complications Management of the failed arthroplasty and soft tissue surgery 1 3 4